up close view of soundproofing foam

 Frequency:

-Low frequency sounds are created by home theaters, recording studios, and gun ranges.
-If you have a low frequency application, call us at 1-866-949-9COW to find the right product.
+Low-frequency sounds are created by home theaters, recording studios, and gun ranges.
+If you have a low-frequency application, call us at 1-866-949-9269 to find the right product.

-NRC Depends on the Install - The achieve the same results, your product needs to have been installed using the same construction method.
+NRC Depends on the Install - To achieve the same results, your product needs to have been installed using the same construction method.

 Floors are a big contributor to noise problems.
-Whether they let sound leak in from the room below or transmit the vibrations created from footsteps, floors can be a real sound problem.
+They are known to let sound leak in from the room below or transmit the vibrations created from footsteps, floors can be a real noise problem.
 Floor soundproofing products, like floor joist isolators, work by decoupling (or separating) the flooring from the structural supports.
-To be able to compare the different floor sound blockers, impact insulation class (IIC) is used.
-This measurement tells how well a floor blocks sound, just as STC is a sound blocking measurement for walls, and CAC is for ceilings tiles.
+Impact insulation class (IIC) is used when comparing the different floor soundproofing materials.
+This measurement tells how well a floor blocks sound, just as STC is a sound-blocking measurement for walls, and CAC is for ceiling tiles.

-Floors, unlike ceilings or walls, need to block impact sounds (like footfall).
-Sound that travels through a floor is mostly from the impact on it, and floor sound blocking products need to control that sound rather than airborne noise.
+Floors, unlike ceilings or walls, need to dissipate impact sounds (like footfall).
+A sound that travels through a floor is mostly from the impact on it, and floor soundproofing products need to control that sound rather than airborne noise.
 Instead of a speaker, which is used to test walls and ceilings, engineers use a tapping machine to determine IIC.
 The tapper hits the floor for regular intervals at 16 different frequencies while a microphone measures the sound pressure level in the lower room.
 The decibel levels in the top room are compared with those in the bottom room to determine an average difference.

 Get a Free Acoustic Analysis